Frank's Place

-Frank's Place is an American comedy-drama series that aired on CBS for 22 episodes during the 1987-1988 television season.
+Frank's Place is an American comedy-drama series that aired on CBS for 22 episodes during the 1987–1988 television season.
 The series was created by Hugh Wilson and executive produced by Wilson and series star and fellow WKRP in Cincinnati alumnus Tim Reid.

 TV Guide ranked it No. 3 on its 2013 list of 60 shows that were "Cancelled Too Soon".
 Rolling Stone ranked it No. 99 on its list of the best sitcoms of the television era.

 Plot

-Set in New Orleans, Frank's Place chronicles the life of Frank Parrish (Tim Reid), a well-to-do African-American professor at Brown University, an Ivy League university in Providence, Rhode Island, who inherits a restaurant, Chez Louisiane.
+Set in New Orleans, Frank's Place chronicles the life of Frank Parrish (Tim Reid), a well-to-do African-American professor in Boston who inherits a restaurant, Chez Louisiane.
 In the premiere, Frank travels to New Orleans intending to sell the restaurant.
 However, waitress Miss Marie (Frances E. Williams), has a voodoo spin (curse) put on Frank ensuring that he will come back to carry on his family's business.
 Consequently, when Frank returns to New England, the life he's known there suddenly goes inexplicably haywire.
 Feeling he has no choice, Frank returns to New Orleans and makes many discoveries about black culture in New Orleans, the differences between northern and southern lifestyles, and himself.

 On its surface, Frank's Place was a fish-out-of-water story, like The Beverly Hillbillies or Green Acres.
 However, the series' story lines featured weightier topics such as race and class issues.